Feel Your Way into Being

 One of the clearest lessons from contemporary neuroscience is that our sense of ourselves is anchored in a vital connection with our bodies.
 We do not truly know ourselves unless we can feel and interpret our physical sensations; we need to register and act on these sensations to navigate safely through life.
 While numbing (or compensatory sensation seeking) may make life tolerable, the price you pay is that you lose awareness of what is going on inside your body and, with that, the sense of being fully, sensually alive.

 From the The Body Keeps Score by Bessel Van Der Kolk, M.D.

-Embodied alignment is the balance between the descending gross physical and ascending subtle spiritual forces of manifest existence.
-An inner “line” expressed within the constant relational field of earth's gravity and the unknown infinite space of sky.
-In Indias esoteric tradition, it’s called Shiva/Shakti: The union of masculine and feminine.
+Embodied alignment is the integration between the descending gross physical and ascending subtle forces of manifest existence.
+An inner “line” expressed within the constant relational field of earth's gravity and the infinite space of sky.
+The integration of masculine and feminine energy within ourselves.

 Over a series of sessions, both client and therapist work to “lift” head, shoulder, thorax, pelvis and legs, into vertical alignment.
 Each session builds on the cumulative results of the previous one.
 Chronic discomforts often disappear immediately, or soon after the series are completed.
 A sense of lightness and fluid internal “rightness,” along with more energy and greater mobility are often the result.